rust-lang/rfcs/active/0000-allocator.md

 higher level, within the Rust standard library itself.

 ## Where's the beef
-[Why is half of the implementation missing]: #wheres-the-beef or, Why is half of the implementation "missing"
+[Why is half of the implementation non-normative]: #wheres-the-beef or, Why is half of the implementation non-normative (aka "missing").

 This RFC only specifies the API's that one would use to implement a custom low-level allocator and then use it (indirectly) from client